-In each dialogue of the series, Republican and Democratic members of Congress will join USIP leaders to discuss their shared interest in a specific foreign policy challenge, and examine ways to develop policy to address the problem.
+Generations of American leaders from across the political spectrum have supported the goal of a bipartisan foreign policy.
+USIP advances this objective in part through its signature series of Bipartisan Congressional Dialogues.
+USIP brings together leaders from both political parties for public discussions to develop solutions to the nation’s most urgent national security and foreign policy challenges.
+In each dialogue of the series, Republican and Democratic members of Congress join USIP leaders to discuss their shared interest in a specific foreign policy challenge and examine ways to address the problem.

 Bipartisan Congressional Dialogues have tackled such pressing national security topics as Russia’s invasion of Ukraine, China’s growing international impact, strategies to prevent violent conflict through stabilization and deterrence, protecting human rights, and advancing international religious freedom around the globe.

 This bipartisan dialogue series furthers USIP’s congressional mission to reduce violent conflict abroad in accordance with America’s national interests, approaches and values.
 USIP, an institute that symbolizes the United States’ commitment to peace, provides a unique and nonpartisan foreign policy forum for these important and timely discussions.

 Representatives Jennifer Wexton (D-VA) and Young Kim (R-CA) discussed the bipartisan congressional response to the Chinese government’s human rights abuses against Uyghurs at USIP’s eighteenth Bipartisan Congressional Dialogue.
 Rep. Wexton serves on the Congressional-Executive Commission on China and Rep. Kim serves on the House Foreign Affairs Committee.